Danny-the-scientist/board_game_picker/README.md

 # Board Game Picker
-A python-coded app allowing you to narrow down your board game collection choices for a game night.
+A python-coded app allowing you populate a local database of your collection and narrow down your choices for a game night.
 Good times.

 ## Premise